hyperliskdev/ooxml-ts/README.md

 This project is based on the ECMA-376 & ISO/IEC-29500 standards.
 This is a standard that describes the files types for .xlsx spreadsheet files, .docx word documents and .pptx presentation files.

-### Usage

 ### Roadmap

-The roadmap has been split into the MoSCoW (must-have, should-have, could-have or wont-have).
+The roadmap has been split into the MoSCoW Prioritization (must-have, should-have, could-have or wont-have).

 #### Must-have